How Cargo Handling affects Marine Insurance Premium?

 - Value and Nature of the Goods: Multiple goods or cargos are shipped out like consumer goods, raw materials, industrial materials and so on.
 The nature and value of the goods to be transported play a vital role in determining the premium amount.

 For example, high-value goods usually have a higher premium.
 Similarly, goods that include food items or glass (which have a higher chance of getting damaged) also have a high premium.
-This is because recovering such goods from damage is very difficult.
+This is because recovering such goods from damage is next to impossible.

 Also, cement is one such commodity for which the premium charged is very high.
 The reason for this is that cement leads to total loss if it gets in contact with water.